 What you can do to improve your mobility

 Practice Mobility Daily

 Spending just a total of 3 minutes a day in poses like the “Asian squat” and downward dog can do wonders for the mobility in your hips and shoulders.
-You can check out these recommendations and variations of the deep squat and downward dog that you can do once your are comfortable with the basics.
+You can check out these recommendations as well as variations of the deep squat and downward dog to build mobility, once your are comfortable with the basics.

 If you are leading a sedentary lifestyle, some form of physical activity will be beneficial for your overall mobility.
 Start slow if you are just getting back into exercise after a long layoff.